 Wizard Beach – Over the Hill from Bastimentos Town

 Wizard beach is located over the hill from Bastimentos Town on the island of Bastimentos and is a short hike up the hill and down again.
-The beach is gorgeous with the open sea in front of you, you can get both calm and not so calm days, but with clean and clear water, this is a great location for a day outing and is suitable to families with slightly older children who can handle a half hour hike over the hill.
+The beach is gorgeous with the open sea in front of you, you can get both calm and not so calm days, but with clean and clear water, this is a secluded location for a day outing and is suitable to families with older children who can handle a half hour hike over the hill.

 Red Frog Beach – Bastimentos Island

 Red poison dart frogs can be found in the foliage leading to the beaches and this is how the beach initially got its name.
 To reach the beach the taxis will drop you off on the other side of the island and you´ll make your way along an easy path to the beach.
 Red Frog Beach often charges for you to get onto the beach at around $2 per person, but with a long stretch of great sandy beaches and beautiful foliage, you can find a secluded spot just about anywhere and have your own personal beach for the day.
 The water is similar to Wizard with surf break and both rough and calm days, but the picture perfect beach is well worth a visit anytime of the year.

 Zapatilla Keys Beach – Zapatilla Marine Park

 If you want to get snorkelling, then this is the beach for you.
 The protected marine park means that you will see a collection of sea creatures here that are not seen anywhere else in the archipelago.
 This is also the longest stretch of beach on the islands and is a great location for nesting sea turtles.
 If you want a great location for kids to snorkel and swim, then this is the jewel in the crown.

 Things to Remember when Taking a Beach Trip